HOW DID I BEGIN MAKING KNIVES?

 HOW LONG DOES IT TAKE TO MAKE A KNIFE?

 This is THE most asked question!
 Equipment, skill, experience, knife styles, embellishments- all add up differently for different knifemakers.
-The most simple, small sheath knife may take only 3-4 hours, but other types, especially large knives, can require up to 20 hours or more.
-One knife took me 40 hours to carve a fully feathered eagle-head from fossilized walrus tusk ivory for the handle, plus another 25 hours to make the 14" blade and assemble it all with a guard.
-That was a 65 hour knife, plus oak stand and a tooled leather sheath!
+The most simple, small fixed-blade knife may take only 3-4 hours, but other types, especially large knives, can require up to 20 hours or more.
+One knife took me 40 hours to carve a fully feathered eagle-head from fossilized walrus tusk ivory for the handle, plus another 20 hours to make the 14" blade and assemble it all with a guard.
+That was a 60 hour knife, plus oak stand and a tooled leather sheath!

-Someone reading this may wonder if they may know who I am.
+WHERE I'VE BEENSomeone reading this may wonder if they know who I am.
 Here is a list of places, events and things I've done that perhaps you too were there.